+Every year, thousands of foreigners have the opportunity to work legally in Germany by entering into employment contracts with local companies.
+However, for this you need to obtain a special permit – a work visa.
 The process of completing this document may seem complicated, but if you know the main stages, requirements and nuances, it will be greatly simplified.
 In this article we will look at who needs a German work visa, what types there are, and how to properly apply for and obtain a work permit in Germany.
 We will explain in detail how to get a German work visa and what you should pay attention to.

 Who needs a German work visa?

 Germany attracts foreigners with its stable economy, quality working conditions and career opportunities.
 Citizens of countries that are not members of the European Union need to obtain a work visa to be legally employed.
 Without this document, official employment in Germany is impossible.
+Those who are looking for assistance in obtaining visa documents and selecting vacancies can contact Group Working, which specializes in employment in Germany and other European countries.

 Main types of work visas in Germany